vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 `onCreate` accepts the `settings` parameter, which is a configuration provided in `packages/theme/middleware.config.js`.
 By default, it's an empty object but can by any configuration you need.

-`onCreate` returns an object with at least `config` and `client` properties but can have any number of custom properties if needed.
+`onCreate` must return an object with at least `config` and `client` properties but it can have any number of custom properties if needed.
 This object is later available in API endpoints.

 Let's update the `onCreate` method to create and return a new Axios instance.